cassianoperin/CHIP8_C/README.md

 		hexFlag = true
 	}

-8. Reduce the usage of insludes to put the counters in their places
+9. Review the need for global vars

-9. Test cpu_halt and the quirk_display_wait
+10. Test cpu_halt and the quirk_display_wait

-10. Switch to show and hide messages
+11. Switch to show and hide messages

-11. End use of bool def

-12. Limit the cpu run to max allowed (CPU CLOCK), to correct CPU instructions per second
+12. Limit the cpu run to max allowed (CPU CLOCK), to correct CPU instructions per second / understand why 1001/sec

+13. Update Messages when not drawing (end of some games, in default draw mode Breakout (Brix hack) [David Winter, 1997].ch8)

+14. Confirm if is it necessary to declare functions in headers
+	// Print Frames and Cycles per second on screen void showCPS(long long unsigned int number);
+	// void showFPS(int number);